aweg201/IT5013_PracticalTasks_202000743.docx/README.md

   (3)	The application of this principle is subject to the provisions of Parts 4 and 5.

 **Privacy Checklist**

+- [ ] Ensure clients are aware of what personal information the organisation does and does not collect

+- [ ] Allow clients to access their own verified personal information

+- [ ] Verify that

 - [ ]  Principle 7 - Correction of personal information